 Description

 A tube, a few mirrors, and a handful of coloured fragments.
 That’s all Sir David Brewster needed when he invented the kaleidoscope in 1817.
-Give it a turn and you get a completely different pattern every time.
+Give it a turn, and you get a completely different pattern every time.
 It never gets old.
-This brass and wood kaleidoscope is light enough to handle easily, but solid enough to feel well made.
+This brass-and-wood kaleidoscope is light enough to handle easily, but solid enough to feel well made.
 Warm wood, precise brass, and an endlessly changing pattern at the other end.
 A wonderful thing to have on a shelf, or to put in someone’s hands.